Takuya Yamada: Club career

 For the 2009 season, Yamada transferred to Sagan Tosu due to the head coach Yasuyuki Kishino's strong recruitment.
 On January 1, 2010, Yamada signed with FC Tampa Bay (later Tampa Bay Rowdies) for their 2010 inaugural team roster.
 He became the first Japanese player to serve as co-captain in USSF Division 2.
 Yamada re-signed with Tampa Bay, now playing in the North American Soccer League, on December 27, 2010.

 Yamada remained with Tampa Bay through the 2011 season.
 On October 5, 2011, the club announced that Yamada would return for the 2012 season.
 It was the second straight season Yamada scored the game-winner in the home opener.
 Started all 28 regular season matches and 2 post-season matches...
 Played in all 2,520 regular season minutes, the most in the NASL, and won the NASL Soccer Bowl 2012, he was also selected to the NASL 2012 Best XI.
 Yamada continued to play for Tampa Bay for the 2013 season where he started in 22 matches in NASL season.
 Played in 1966 minutes and played in 100th official match for Rowdies on August 24, 2013.
 On February 10, 2014, the club announced that Yamada will return for the 2014 season as the club's longest tenured player.
 He left the club end of 2014 season.

 He returned to Japan in 2015 and he joined FC Imabari in July.
 He moved to Nara Club in 2016 and played until end of the season.
 He returned to FC Imabari in August 2017.
 He retired in November 2017.

 National team career

 Yamada was the world champion for the 1995 Summer Universiade.

 In December 2003, he was selected Japan national team for 2003 East Asian Football Championship.
 At this tournament, on December 7, he debuted against Hong Kong.
 He was also selected Japan for 2004 Asian Cup.
 Although he did play in the match, Japan won the champions.
 He played as defensive midfielder.
 He played 4 games for Japan until 2004.

-Playing style

-The organizer on the pitch with his computerized accurate short, and long passes.
-He is a utility player as a midfielder, and defender, who is also capable both on the flank and middle.
-Yamada is also a hard nose player to go tight, and tough against whoever he is matching up with.
-Also, equipped with sharp overlaps to score when needed.
-Natural leader on and off the field who served as captain in three clubs.